Lauszus/FaceRecognitionLib/README.md

 The [final project report](Final_Project_Report.pdf) describing Fisherfaces and the [Android application](#android-application) is available as well.

+A short blog post can be found at the following link: <http://blog.tkjelectronics.dk/2017/07/face-recognition-using-eigenfaces-and-fisherfaces>.

 The source is documentated using [Doxygen](http://www.stack.nl/~dimitri/doxygen).
 The documentation can be found at the following link: <http://lauszus.github.io/FaceRecognitionLib>.

 ## AT&T Facedatabase